Hi-Van/Hi-Van/README.md

 ### 💬 About Me

-I'm Van, a sophmore in computer science at UConn.
+I'm Van, a junior in computer science at UConn.
 I recently took part of Summer of Shipping as a member of the core team.
 I'm also the founder of a student group called UConn Stamford Engineer Majors.
 Lately, I've been exploring skills outside of software development, like graphic design and calisthenics.
 When I'm not staring at my screen, I enjoy hanging out wtih my friends, excercising, and eating... a lot.

 ### 🔭 I’m currently working on ...